 But, personally, I’m glad these men were left undisturbed.

 …what is that lying in the mud over there?

 Frozen Flanders fields.

-Next: St. Julien Dressing Station Cemetery, which is also The Road to Passchendaele Part Six, and the final part so far, if you’re following that tour.
+Next: St. Julien Dressing Station Cemetery, which is also The Road to Passchendaele Part Six, if you’re following that tour.